Battle of Port Gamble

-The Battle of Port Gamble was an isolated engagement between the United States and the Tlingit.
+The Battle of Port Gamble was an isolated engagement between the United States and the Tlingit on 21 November 1856.
 It occurred during, but was not a part of, the Yakima War.
 Though a minor incident, it is historically notable for the first U.S. Navy battle death in the Pacific Ocean.

 Background

-The Haida of British Columbia and Alaska and others had, since time immemorial, periodically conducted raiding expeditions against the Coast Salish peoples of the Puget Sound, who were used as a source for slave labor.
-Northwest Coast Native maritime technology was unsurpassed among First Nations peoples and raiding parties would travel in large dugout canoes at distances of up to a thousand miles.
+The Haida of British Columbia and Alaska, among other groups, had, since time immemorial, periodically conducted raiding expeditions against the Coast Salish peoples of the Puget Sound, who were used as a source for slave labor.
+Northwest Coast Native maritime technology was unsurpassed among First Nations peoples and raiding parties would travel in large dugout canoes at distances of up to 1,000 miles.
 The largest of these canoes could hold 100 warriors and their equipment.
-These raids continued even after the demarcation of the border between the United States and Canada, then controlled by the United Kingdom.
+These raids continued even after the demarcation of the border between the United States and Canada, which was then controlled by the United Kingdom.